 The Day the Crow Turned Black.

 The crow is a favorite in folklore and mythology, and its worldwide distribution means that it has appeared in many traditions.
-With a distinguishing call and singular black color the… Read more “The Day the Crow Turned Black.”
+With a distinguishing call and singular… Read more “The Day the Crow Turned Black.”